Puzzled-Hui/puzzled-hui.github.io/ATM/docker_prepare.md

 <br>
 1. Load each CT file (.nii.gz) in /workspace/inputs/
 <br>
-2. Apply the automatic segmentation algorithmn.
+2. Apply the automatic segmentation algorithm.
 <br>
 3. Save the binary result to /workspace/outputs/.
 Note that the filename of binary result should be the same as the input CT file.
 <br>